 Analytics can save your life.
 Possibly a slight exaggeration, but when you’ve got Analytics like ours in place and you think back to the manual reporting you did previously, it really can feel like a life saver.

-I’m sure many reading the above will identify with Jereme’s statement, we’re all asked to perform data analysis and make decisions based on the outcome and in most cases, there is more data and less time in which to analyse it.
-Looking at this from my role in Marketing this is especially true, without solutions like Google Analytics to help analyse online activity my role would be even more spreadsheet dominated that it already is.
+I’m sure many reading the above will identify with Jereme’s statement, we’re all asked to perform data analysis and make decisions based on the outcome and in most cases, there is more data and less time in which to analyze it.
+Looking at this from my role in Marketing this is especially true, without solutions like Google Analytics to help analyze online activity my role would be even more spreadsheet dominated that it already is.

 So, what about Purchase to Pay (P2P)?
 Where are the analytics solutions to help you decipher what your companies spend is?

 “To some, “analytics” is just a glorified word for reporting – to others, it connotes impenetrable algorithms and supercomputers.
-To me, analytics sits on a continuum from simple to complex, which reflects organisations’ maturity in the way they use data.” – Jereme Pineda
+To me, analytics sits on a continuum from simple to complex, which reflects organizations’ maturity in the way they use data.” – Jereme Pineda

 Whilst P2P analytics can perform reporting, the added benefits go much further.
 It offers immediate access to your financial performance in a visually pleasing format (not an excel spreadsheet or graph in sight) and the ability for people to self-serve information, eliminating reporting requests.
 Giving you visibility into the P2P process and most importantly freeing up time for other tasks.